 FAMILY FOOT & LEG CENTER

-The FFLC reconstructive foot and ankle fellowship is currently in it's 2nd year and is part of a very busy practice that deals with al issue of the foot, ankle, and leg.
+The FFLC reconstructive foot and ankle fellowship, founded in 2015, is part of a very busy practice that deals with al issue of the foot, ankle, and leg.

 STATEMENT OF PURPOSE & GOALS

 - To prepare the fellow for independently identifying and managing advanced and/or complex problems of the foot and ankle for purposes of reconstruction and limb salvage, utilizing all aspects of surgical care, including soft tissue mobilization, tendon transfer and augmentation, and bony deformity correction employing internal and external fixation as needed, with appropriate utilization of orthopedic products available to the surgeon.